 I mentioned in the first paragraph about bad calories.
 They usually come from simple carbohydrates and the quality of the energy food dictates if a calorie is good or bad.
 Read more about it here.

 I recommend you don’t follow TV commercials in which breakfasts like this one is recommended:

 Apply the principle for lunch and dinner too.
 Snacks like chocolate, chips, soda, Nutella chocolate cream, cookies are usually for skinny or muscular guys only.

 To eat High Energy Density Food is easy because the variety of it is really enormous.
-Choosing the best foods is extremely hard and leaves us with few options when time is stressing us, but we still want to maintain our main goal: to get fit.
+Choosing the best foods is extremely hard and leaves us with few options when the time is stressing us, but we still want to maintain our main goal: to get fit.